Contents

 Incomplete application

-Healthcare credentialing applications are usually labelled as incomplete and rejected.
+Healthcare credentialing applications are usually labeled as incomplete and rejected.
 This is particularly true if any part of the application is left blank or relevant supporting documents are not submitted.
-Providers should assemble all documents highlighting their career history from getting licensed to verification date.
+Providers should assemble all documents highlighting their career history from getting licensed to the verification date.
 Any missing documents from this period may produce confusion.

 ii.
 Improper authorization